 Subject index is prepared for all records of our repository.
-Microfilm reader is also available for accessing microfilms which are available in this Archives.
+Microfilm reader is also available for accessing microfilms which are available in this Archive.
 The Original archival documents in the collection of Mizoram State Archives must be consulted on-site.
 However, Xeroxed copies may be borrowed after taking prior permission of the head of office.
-Any Scholar who is willing to consult our Records need to register as a research scholar of this Archives.
+Any Scholar who is willing to consult our records needs to register as a research scholar of this Archive.
 Documents to be produced along with application for registration are-

 Any documents of our collections are not allowed to reproduce in any form.
 A photo copy of the required documents may be obtained by taking permission from the Head of office.

-Documents/Records which are more than 30 years old only are opened to the Public in this Archives.
+Documents/Records which are more than 30 years old only are opened to the Public in this Archive.